 When replacing batteries, the remote unit may need to be reprogrammed with a push button on the keyless entry system control box.

-The entry system control box is located below driver side dash.
+The entry system control box is located in the passenger side trim panel (remove magazine rack to access).